speedypotato/Pocket-SDVX-Pico-THT-Release/README.md

 My blurb regarding this controller's design: https://youtu.be/ZNcycQQxNAY

+Side Note: This design really needs to have 2 10nF capacitors on each encoder(CH-A -> GND, CH-B -> GND), totalling 4 capacitors.
+You can maybe bodge in some small ones where the encoder pins meet the pcb or on the pi pico's gpio 0, 1, 2, 3 pins.
+Without it, the encoders might skip a lot even with software debouncing turned on.

 ![Pocket SDVX Pico THT 1](pics/20210724_023411.jpg)

 - This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.